How to Use LINC

 Frequently Asked Questions

-• No. It should be set to CLIENT, with a Hop Count of 0.
+No. It should be set to CLIENT_BASE, with a Hop Count of 0, and with your own personal devices favorited in the node list.